elliotholden/lessons/meetup-presentations/logs.md

   *Notice that nothing is being output to the logs in the second terminal window*

 * Go back to the first terminal window and use the **exec** command to restart the webserver
-  >podman exec web httpd -k restart
+  >podman exec custom-httpd httpd -k restart

   *Again, notice that nothing is being output to the log in the second terminal window*

-### Official - docker.io/library/httpd:latest
+### Official - registry.access.redhat.com/ubi9/httpd-24:latest
 * Now run an official Red Hat version of Apache (__httpd__) in detached mode.
-  > podman run -d --name official-httpd -p 7777:80 registry.access.redhat.com/ubi9/httpd-24
+  > podman run -d --name redhat-httpd -p 7777:80 registry.access.redhat.com/ubi9/httpd-24

 * In another terminal tail the logs of this new container with **podman logs -f**
-  >podman logs -f official-httpd
+  >podman logs -f redhat-httpd

 * Open a web brower and go to *http://localhost:7777*.
 Refresh the page a couple of times.